What is the Taubman College Pathways program?

 What happens during the Pathways Program?

 During the Pathways Program, participants will have an opportunity to learn about Taubman College and the fields of architecture and urban planning.
-They will also have an opportunity to learn about Detroit and how students engage in that community as part of their Taubman education.
+They will also have an opportunity to learn how students engage with communities as part of their Taubman education.
 Participants will virtually attend classes, meet professors, current students, and student organizations as well as student support staff including Admissions; Student Affairs; Career and Professional Development; Diversity, Equity, and Inclusion; and others.
 In addition, participants will be matched with a current student mentor who will guide them and support them throughout the program.